duivvv/CHECK/README.md

-# CHECK
+# check

-things to check,... found on the web.
+things to ✅, found on the 🌐.

 - [Elm](elm.md)
 - [Observables](observables.md)